 - Psychotic symptoms

-There are long-term physical effects of Adderall.
-As a stimulant of the CNS, Adderall speeds up processes controlled by the CNS.
-This increase can lead to short- and long-term effects, including increased blood pressure and heart rate.
+Adderall has long-term physical effects.
+As a stimulant, Adderall speeds up processes controlled by the CNS, which can lead to short- and long-term effects, including increased blood pressure and heart rate.
 Other long-term physical effects of Adderall can include:

 - Increased risk of stroke and heart attack and a weakened heart muscle